HEDCO-Institute/2024_JCCP/README.md

 **To reproduce our results without using Git and GitHub, you may use the following steps:**

-1. Download the ZIP file from the [main repository](https://github.com/HEDCO-Institute/Depression_Prevention_Overview)
+1. Download the ZIP file from the [main repository](https://github.com/HEDCO-Institute/2024_JCCP)
-1. Open the `Depression_Prevention_Overview` R project in R Studio (this will automatically set the working directory)
+1. Open the `2024_JCCP` R project in R Studio (this will automatically set the working directory)
-1. Navigate to the `publications/2024_JCCP` folder
 1. Run the `2024_JCCP_analysis.Rmd` script in the `code` subfolder (this should automatically activate the `renv` environment)